VirtualPlanetaryLaboratory/vplot/README.rst

     optional arguments:
       -h [OPTION_NAME]          Show this help message or the docstring for OPTION_NAME -b BODIES [BODIES ...]
-Bodies to plot; should match names of .in files in cwd -x XAXIS                  Parameter to plot on the x-axis (NOTE: This must be Time) -y YAXIS [YAXIS ...]
+Bodies to plot; should match names of .in files in cwd -x XAXIS                  Parameter to plot on the x-axis -y YAXIS [YAXIS ...]
 Parameter(s) to plot on the y-axis -a ALPHA                  Parameter to control line alpha